Discounted Cash Flow Calculation for NasdaqCM:AMCI.U using Excess Returns Model Model

 No 3 month open market individual insider trading information.

 AMCI Acquisition Corp. does not have significant operations.
-It intends to have a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
-The company was founded in 2018 and is based in Greensburg, Pennsylvania.
+It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses operating in the natural resource infrastructure, value chain, and logistics-related sectors.
+The company was founded in 2018 and is based in Latrobe, Pennsylvania.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.